tobidae/bank-me/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Features
-- Export bank statement to google sheet by month
+- Export bank statement to CSV
 - View account balance from UI
 - View and Filter transactions by date range
 - Filter transactions by type